Our comprehensive guide to tipping in London: all the places, times and amounts you should expect to pay service charges.

 You may still like to leave a few coins on the table or pop them in the tip jar, especially if the service has been good.

 Finally, for delivery services like Uber Eats or Deliveroo, tipping is not expected.
-That said, I always like to hand over a little bit to say thanks for bicycling through the busy streets of London so I can enjoy my Phad Thai in my PJs.
+That said, we always like to hand over a little bit to say thanks for bicycling through the busy streets of London so we can enjoy a Phad Thai in our PJs.

 Do You Tip in Bars and Pubs in London?

-In general, tipping is not expected in bars and pubs in London – one more reason I just love the pubs in London.
+In general, tipping is not expected in bars and pubs in London – one more reason we just love the pubs in London.

 So, while a bartender certainly won’t say no to a generous tip, don’t feel like you have to.
 Pouring a pint and maybe some friendly banter is all included in the price – no need to pay extra.